-- I-20 from the last university attended
+- I-20 from the last university attended,

 - A passport copy,

-- Visa,
+- Visa.

 - Form I-94,

 - Change of Status records,

 - Financial statement,

-- A sponsorship letter with the sponsor's contact information if the financial statement is not in the applicant's name
+- A sponsorship letter with the sponsor's

+contact information if the financial statement is not in the applicant's name,

-- US Address
+US Address

-Once the applicant receives academic admission to BAU, before an I-20 can be issued, the applicant is required to sign and date an Application Confirmation Form to accept the admission offer and request the SEVIS record to be transferred to BAU by submitting the BAU admission letter to the current institution.
+Once the applicant receives academic admission to BAU, the applicant is required to complete the Admission Confirmation deposit payment to accept the admission offer.
+Students must then request the SEVIS record to be transferred to BAU by submitting the BAU admission letter to the applicant's current institution.